Prag8855/aab/content/guides/german-work-visa.md

 - **You can get it faster**
     You don't need permission from the [[ZAV]] if your salary is over {{BLUE_CARD_MIN_INCOME|cur}}€.
 This makes the application process shorter.[^2]
 - **It's easier to change jobs**
-    After 2 years, you can work for another employer without updating your Blue Card.[^3] This saves a lot of time.
-With the work visa, you must reapply for a new visa every time you change jobs.[^35]
+    After 2 years with a Blue Card, you can change jobs without applying for a new Blue Card.[^3] This saves a lot of time.
+With the work visa, you must apply for a new visa every time you change jobs.[^35]
 - **You can get your [permanent residence](/glossary/Niederlassungserlaubnis) faster**
     With a Blue Card, you can get your permanent residence in 33 months[^4] instead of 60 months.[^5] If you get a B1 language certificate, you can get your permanent residence in 21 months.[^4]
 - **It's easier to move to other EU countries**